ScoutmasterBucky/ScoutmasterBucky/site/other-awards/BSA-Aquatics-Supervision-Paddle-Craft-Safety/index.md

 </div></div>

 ## BSA Aquatics Supervision Paddle Craft Safety
-The program contains four separate modules.
-Basic Canoeing and Basic Kayaking options cover flat water skills.
-River Canoeing and River Kayaking options build on the basic programs to include moving water.
+The program contains four options, within two modules.
+Basic Canoeing and Basic Kayaking options cover flat water skills covered in the *BSA Aquatics Supervision: Paddle Craft Safety - Basic* module.
+River Canoeing and River Kayaking options build on the basic programs to include moving water with in the *BSA Aquatics Supervision: Paddle Craft Safety - River* module.

 ![basic canoeing segment]({{imageBC}})![basic kayaking segement]({{imageBK}})![river canoeing segment]({{imageRC}})![river kayaking segement]({{imageRK}})

-Upon successful completion of any, or all, of the 4 course modules within the Paddle Craft Safety training, participants earn the Paddle Craft Safety Patch and the respective discipline segment patch(es) along with their certification card, good for three years.
-The patches were not specifically designed for wear, hence you will not find display guidelines in the BSA Insignia Guide for these.
+Upon successful completion of any, or all, of the 4 options within the *BSA Aquatics Supervision: Paddle Craft Safety*training, participants earn the Paddle Craft Safety Patch and the respective discipline segment patch(es) along with their certification card, good for three years.
+The patches were not specifically designed for wear, hence you will not find display guidelines in the *BSA Insignia Guide* for these.
 As such, for those that feel the need to wear these patches, they may be combined and worn as a single temporary patch.

 <div class="D(f) Fxd(c)--s">
 <div>The important item is the Paddle Craft Safety Pocket Certificate signed by your instructor and to have the certificate on your person whenever performing aquatic supervision activities.</div>